-Each semester all Honors students have the option to meet individually with the Honors dean or director to plan their schedules and discuss their academic programs.
+Each semester all Honors students are encouraged to meet individually with the Honors dean or director to plan their schedules and discuss their academic programs.

 Because of their strong academic backgrounds, Honors students typically qualify for special scholarships offered by ISU to outstanding students, including the President’s and University Honors Scholarships, awarded on the basis of academic performance, scores on the SAT or ACT, and interviews; academic scholarships; and dean’s scholarships.
 All students holding the President’s, University Honors, and Rural Health Scholarships are required to participate in the Honors College.
-Some scholarships are available only to current ISU Honors students.
-These include the Richard J. Brett Memorial Scholarship for Study Abroad; the Anne Bauer Jackson, M.D., Memorial Honors Book Scholarship; and the Rebecca Johnson Scholarship for Nursing Students.
-The Honors College also encourages students to seek special national and international scholarship opportunities.
+Some scholarships are available only to current ISU Honors students, and the Honors College also encourages students to seek special national and international scholarship opportunities.

 These and other advantages of the Honors College combine to both challenge and to recognize students who are highly motivated and academically outstanding.

 Students may earn Honors credit by special arrangement with the professor and the dean through Honors Conversion.
 This mechanism allows students to develop a program of study that meets their individual educational goals.
 When courses are taken for Honors credit using this option, the Honors designation is added to the course title on a student’s permanent record.
 The Honors transcript designation indicates the student had a special experience in the course and took the initiative to develop an individual program.
 Students who want to exercise the Honors Conversion option should refer to the program Web site or see the dean of Honors for details.